The AIDS Epidemic

 Because He does.

 Jesus loves all sinners and I’m glad—because I’m one of them.
-Sinners are the only type of humans walking the earth.
+Sinners are the only type of humans walking on this earth.

 A Neglected Harvest